nikitadange-iisc/intraday_stock_value_prediction/README.md

 > Replace or expand this section with the exact methods you used (model types, hyperparameters, training strategy, etc.).

-## Results Summary

-Provide a concise summary of your key findings and performance.
-For example:

-- **Price prediction performance:**
-  - Validation MAE (high): XX.XX
-  - Validation MAE (low): XX.XX
-  - RMSE or other metrics.

-- **Label performance (BUY/SELL):**
-  - Accuracy: XX%
-  - Precision/Recall/F1 for BUY class.

-- **Qualitative insights:**
-  - How well the model tracks market movements.
-  - Cases where predictions are particularly strong or weak.

-> Add tables, figures, or links to plots if you have them.

 ## Project Structure